ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

    kubectl get pvc
    kubectl get all
     ```
-8. Access the web-application using the DNS endpoint form ingress nginx service:
+8. Access the web-application using the DNS endpoint from ingress nginx service:

     ```bash
     # Locate EXTERNAL-IP of ingress-nginx service